cataseven/Binance-Wallet-Integration-Home-Assistant/README.md

 ## Troubleshooting

-If you encounter any issues, please ask for help on the Home Assistant community forums or Discord server.
+If you encounter any issues, please feel free to ask for help.

 ## Contributing